 CSWs assess the needs of each client.
 They connect people with available services, such as emergency shelters, affordable housing, detoxification programs, and job training.

-Health Care Aide: Health Care Aides help people who need assistance with daily living.
-Clients are usually seniors living in long-term care facilities, or people who receive help in their own homes.
+Health care aides (also known as personal support workers) help people who need assistance with daily living.
+Clients are usually seniors living in long-term care facilities or people who receive help in their own homes.

 This includes assisting clients with:

-Health Care Aides help clients live more comfortably, safely, and independently.
-In many cases, they help seniors stay longer in their own homes, instead of moving into a care home.
+Health care aides help clients live more comfortably, safely, and independently.
+In many cases, they help seniors stay in their own homes instead of moving into a care home.

 They also keep nurses informed of any changes in their client’s condition or behaviour—and ensure they get medical attention right away.
 They are the “eyes and ears” of the supervising nurse.